dbelik/__laravel_react/README.md

 In `/server` directory, You should apply all database migrations with `php artisan migrate`.
 Then you can seed database with:

-- user data using `php artisan db:seed --class UserSeeder`
+- user data using `php artisan db:seed --class UserSeeder`;
-- product types using `php artisan db:seed --class ProductTypesSeeder`
+- product types using `php artisan db:seed --class ProductTypesSeeder`.

 Generate application key with `php artisan key:generate`.